quelstriless/LSTM-Crypto-Price-Prediction/README.md

-# LSTM-Crypto-Price-Prediction

-Using Long Short-Term Memory (LSTM) to predict future prices of RUNE/USDT using historical data and technical indicators like SMA, EMA, MACD, and RSI.
+# Transformers vs LSTM for Stock Price Prediction

 ## Overview

-This project utilizes a machine learning model (LSTM) to forecast the future prices of the RUNE/USDT trading pair.
-The model is trained using historical price data and technical indicators to improve its predictive accuracy.
+Using Long Short-Term Memory (LSTM) and Transformers Models to predict future prices of RUNE/USDT using historical data and technical indicators like SMA, EMA, MACD, and RSI.

 ## Data Source